cozy/cozy-emails/README.md

 ## Install

 We assume that Node.js >= 0.10 is already installed on your computer/server.
+Then install Webmail via NPM.

     npm install webmail -g

+## Run

+Run Webmail with the command line, it will listen on the 9125 port:

+    webmail

 ## Contribution